Moving Housecleaning Checklist

 Cleaning the washer and dryer

 Dust the washer and dryer surface with a microfiber cloth or duster.
-It may not be necessary to wipe down with a damp cloth unless there are detergent stains or debris.
+You may not need to wipe it down with a damp cloth unless you see detergent stains or debris.
 Empty the dryer’s lint trap as well.

 5. Tackle the bathroom